 • IRB or IACUC protocol(s) must be approved at the time of application submission.

-• Three awards up to $20,000 will be made in unrestricted funds.
+• Four awards up to $25,000 will be made in unrestricted funds.

 • The CVRI Pilot Awards are intended to foster collaborative research projects with a high probability of obtaining external funding within a year.
 Special attention will be paid to the potential collaborative impact of the application and the external funding plan included in the application.

 • Applications will be reviewed by members of the CVRI Executive Committee.
 Executive committee members are listed here: https://www.bcm.edu/research/centers/cardiovascular-research-institute/leadership Applications will be scored on a 9 point NIH scoring system, with the addition of one decimal point.
-Applications will be scored on each of the following criteria: Overall Impact, Collaboration, Significance, Investigator, Approach, and Environment.
 Reviewers will make a budget recommendation based on the application, requested budget, and justification.

 • Significance of the research to cardiovascular science